-There are a lot of exotic places in California that are picturesque, and worth a visit.
+There are a lot of exotic places in California that are picturesque and worth a visit.
 It has the world’s most exquisite and diverse landscapes.
-Many people have their ideal California experience, but it is hard to narrow down what makes this state so unique.
+Many people have their ideal California experience, but narrowing down what makes this state so unique is hard.

 Whether you like hiking through redwood forests or enjoying ice cream at an artisanal gelato shop, California has something for everyone!
 Read on for our top picks for unique and exotic places in California: